Ajay Raghavendra

-Ajay Raghavendra is an Aviation Officer with the U.S. Army (New York National Guard).
-He holds a Ph.D. in Atmospheric Science from SUNY-Albany and graduated with honors from Embry-Riddle Aeronautical University with a B.S. in Meteorology and Computational Mathematics.
-Ajay holds the FAA Commercial Pilot and flight instructor certificates (CFI/II/MEI).
-He has participated in two cloud-seeding projects.
-As a strong advocate for aviation safety and education in the general aviation community, Ajay is active as a FAASTeam representative (FAA Safety Team) with the Albany Flight Standards District Office.
+Ajay Raghavendra is an ERJ-175 first officer with a regional airline and a rated UH-60M Black Hawk helicopter aviation officer with the U.S. Army (New York National Guard).
+He holds a Ph.D. in Atmospheric Science from SUNY-Albany and graduated with honors from Embry-Riddle Aeronautical University (Fla. campus) with a B.S. in Meteorology and Computational Mathematics.
+He has participated in two cloud-seeding projects and flew the Cessna 340.
+Ajay is a strong advocate for aviation safety and education in the general aviation community.
+He is a FAASTeam representative (FAA Safety Team) with the Albany Flight Standards District Office and works as a CFI and Part-141 Check Airmen in Albany N.Y.

 What Type of Icing is on the Plane?